jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ##### 2

 A diamond pointing to another diamond: it’s a call to a call. both diamonds represent the same call.
-They will never execute individually.
+They might never execute individually.

 ##### 3